dbmdz/clef-hipe/experiments/clef-hipe-2022/README.md

 For Stage 2, we select the best performing model from the best configuration.
 Best configuration is `bs4-e10-lr5e-05` with the following results for different seeds: [0.8721, 0.8764, 0.8604, 0.8672, 0.8682].
-We use the model with seed 2, because it achieves the highest F1-Score on development data: 87.64.
+We use the model with seed 2, because it achieves the highest F1-Score on development data: 87.64 from stage 1.

 ### German

 ## Stage 2 - hmBERT 64k

-We also perform a stage 2 fine-tuning using the best configuration `bs8-e10-lr3e-05` with the best model (seed 3) that achieves 87.02 on development data.
+We also perform a stage 2 fine-tuning using the best configuration `bs8-e10-lr3e-05` with the best model (seed 3) that achieves 87.02 on development data from stage 1.

 ### German